Caroline Kathrin Riedl

 Research Interests

-• Development and construction of detectors for nuclear-physics research.
+• Development and construction of detectors for nuclear and particle physics research

 Selected Articles in Journals